 - Movie4k.to alternative to streaming series

 As always, my warning at this point: Before you work on the .htaccess file in the WordPress main directory, please make a backup copy.
 And changes this file only by FTP program.
 There are Wordpress plugins that allow you to make changes to the file via the WP admin area, but if something goes wrong, Wordpress and an editor are no longer available and the page remains white or throws an error.
 Then you can only undo the changes via the FTP program - and your website will be down until then.
 So it's better to work on it straight away via FTP.

 To iron out the "error" with the "Specify a Vary: Accept-Encoding Header", enter the following lines of code at the end of your .htaccess file:

 So it looks like this for me:

 For you, however, it can look different, as you may not be using a security plug-in or caching plug-in that has already written additional things into this code.
 You can ignore that at this point.

-After I ran the test at Pingdom again, there was now an "A" in the rating at the point where an "E" was previously to be found.
-Operation successful!
+After I ran the test again at Pingdom, the point where there was an “E” before was now an “A” in the rating.
+Surgery successful!